aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 ## ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/working_green.png) Status

-PCB revision "09-2023" is now ready for fabrication and testing.
+PCB revision "03-2024" is now being tested in the laboratory.

-The PCB hardware has now a status of fully tested and fully working.
-Nowadays, coding the firmware for the first public beta stable release.
+The PCB hardware has now the status of fully tested and fully working.
+Currently, coding the firmware for the first public beta stable release.

 <br>

 **Most recent update**

 The LDAD is officially up and running!
 Well, the very first release candidate of the firmware.
 Now, on this code revision, electrical resistance and measurement voltage are correctly measured by the built-in multimeter.
-And this means the smart DAQ is now ready to be installed on all specimens in an experimental campaign after configuration with the correct calibration curves (temperature compensated).
+This means the smart DAQ is now ready to be installed on all specimens in an experimental campaign after configuration with the correct calibration curves (temperature compensated).
 From now on all changes will be towards improving usability and user experience in a laboratory.

 The C firmware code now includes SRAM support for the temporary storage of measured data in RAM up to 9175 samplings (for the 64Mbit IC) before flushing it into the onboard Flash storage.
 See [this](https://stackoverflow.com/questions/75004548/multidimensional-char-string-array-initialization-and-usage-for-esp32-mcus-with/75004549#75004549) stack overflow question for more info.
 The [1.69" Display](https://s.click.aliexpress.com/e/_DklsWrB) is now also available and a standard layout design and configuration are now shown when the smart DAQ is powered.